Cloud Ready Solutions

 Quick Summary

 This is a philosophical split.
 Acronis believes backup and security should be a single product.
-[Keepit](/vendors/keepit) believes backup should be independent of everything, including your security stack.
-Acronis gives you malware scanning on restore, EDR integration, and email security in one agent, at $4.25/user/month with additional per-GB storage costs.
-Keepit gives you immutable backup across 15+ SaaS apps at $1.99/user/month with no storage caps.
+Keepit believes backup should be independent of everything, including your security stack.
+Acronis gives you malware scanning on restore, EDR integration, and email security in one agent, at USD $4.25/user/month with additional per-GB storage costs.
+Keepit gives you immutable backup across 16+ SaaS apps from AUD $2.63/user/month with no storage caps.
 We distribute Keepit because backup that depends on a security platform creates a single point of failure.
 If your attacker compromises one, they compromise both.

 K